 In one informal survey of 29 parents whose teens were given a recovery goal of 19 BMI, most reported recovery actually occurred at a BMI of 23 or greater and none achieved recovery at a BMI lower than 21.
 Parents will report that often, with an additional ten extra pounds, their teens were more likely to attain state recovery.
 If someone is not doing well at what we initially estimated to be a recovery weight, we will review that and may suggest after a few months that we raise the goal weight a little.

-This post has described our thinking, which is informed by research, parent feedback, and expert opinions by leaders in the intersection of adolescent eating disorders, FBT, and Health at Every Size ®.
+This post describes our thinking, informed by research, parent feedback, and expert opinions by leaders in the intersection of adolescent eating disorders, FBT, and Health at Every Size®.
 We hope it helps you understand our recommendations.

 But you don’t have to take our word for it.
 We invite you to do your own research.
 Below we’ve compiled some resources from leaders and colleagues in the field.
 And we strongly suggest you watch this video by Eva Musby.

 Frostad, S., Rozakou-Soumalia, N., Dârvariu, Ş., Foruzesh, B., Azkia, H., Larsen, M. P., Rowshandel, E., & Sjögren, J. M. (2022).
 BMI at Discharge from Treatment Predicts Relapse in Anorexia Nervosa: A Systematic Scoping Review.
 Journal of personalized medicine, 12(5), 836.